 from cobaya.install import install install(info1, info2, [etc], path='/path/to/packages')

 info[X] are input dictionaries.

-Installing modules manually¶
+Installing requisites manually¶

-When an installation path for a particular module is given in its corresponding input block, it takes precedence over automatic installation folder described above, so that if you already installed a version automatically, it will be ignored in favour of the manually specified one.
+When an installation path for a particular component is given in its corresponding input block, it takes precedence over automatic installation folder described above, so that if you already installed a version automatically, it will be ignored in favour of the manually specified one.